SekaiGao/cuFHEDB/README.md

 GMP 6.2.0
 ```

 ## Building cuFHEDB
-You can build the cuFHEDB by executing the following commands:
+Follow these steps to build cuFHEDB:

 ```
+bash
 mkdir build
 cd build
 cmake ..
 make -j
 ```

-Then you can run the TPC-H query in
+After the build is complete, you can execute TPC-H queries located in the build/bin/ directory.
-the `build/bin/` directory.

 ## Examples

 ### Query Evaluation

-- codes `test/TPCH_Q1.cu`
-- output binary `build/bin/TPCH_Q1`
+- Source code: test/TPCH_Q1.cu
+- Output binary: build/bin/TPCH_Q1
-- This demo shows the evaluation of TPC-H Q1 over a 2^{10} rows of encrypted database.
+- Description: This example demonstrates the evaluation of the TPC-H Q1 query on an encrypted database with 2<sup>10</sup> rows.